stanislavb/en.coven.nu/fictional/index.md

 ## The Five Powers

 As the covens began to die out and more witches stopped using their gifts, the powers got weaker.
 Pyrokinesis and Telekinesis disappeared altogether.
-Mortis, Vitalis, Concilium, Clairvoyance and Transfero are the five powers seen in young witches today: they are all weaker versions of the **Original Powers** from **The Seven Trials**.
+Mortis, Vitalis, Concilium, Clairvoyance and Transfero are the five powers seen in young witches today: they are all weaker versions of the **Original Powers** from **The Five Trials**.

 Your first power to develop is called your **Primary Power**.
 You will get both its greatest advantages and its greatest disadvantages.
 Your other powers are weaker in descending order but you can link with other witches to reach the effects of having it as a Primary Power.